United States Reports, volume 3

-This is a list of cases reported in volume 3 U.S. (3 Dall.) of United States Reports, decided by the Supreme Court of the United States from 1794 to 1799.
+This is a list of all the United States Supreme Court cases from volume 3 of the United States Reports, decided by the Supreme Court of the United States from 1794 to 1799.
 Case reports from other tribunals also appear in 3 U.S. (3 Dall.).

 Alexander Dallas and Dallas Reports

 Not all of the cases reported in 3 U.S. (3 Dall.) are from the United States Supreme Court.
 Included are decisions from the Supreme Court of Pennsylvania, and the United States Circuit Court for the District of Pennsylvania.

 Alexander J. Dallas, a Philadelphia lawyer and later United States Secretary of the Treasury, had been in the business of reporting local law cases for newspapers and periodicals.
-When the US Supreme Court sat in Philadelphia from 1791–1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.
+When the US Supreme Court sat in Philadelphia from 1791 to 1800, he collected their cases as well, and later began compiling his case reports in a bound volume which he called Reports of cases ruled and adjudged in the courts of Pennsylvania, before and since the Revolution.

 When the US Supreme Court along with the rest of the new federal government moved in 1791 from the former capital, New York City, to the nation's temporary capital in Philadelphia, Dallas was appointed the Supreme Court's first unofficial and unpaid Supreme Court Reporter.
 (Court reporters in that age received no salary, but were expected to profit from the publication and sale of their compiled decisions.)
 Dallas continued to collect and publish Pennsylvania and other decisions, adding federal Supreme Court cases to his reports.
 Dallas published four volumes of decisions during his tenure as Reporter, known as the Dallas Reports.

 The Supreme Court moved to the new capital city of Washington D.C. in 1800.
 Dallas remained in Philadelphia; William Cranch then replaced him as Reporter of Decisions of the Supreme Court of the United States.